studiozeffa/react-native-training-course/notes/setup.md

 ## Install node.js

 The first thing to do is to ensure that you have [node.js](https://nodejs.org/en/) installed.
-At the time of writing, node 8 is the latest stable release, and is recommended (although node 10 should work just fine as well).
+Expo requires at least version 10.

 You may already have watchman installed: type `node -v` in the terminal and see if it returns the version number.
 If you don't have node installed, [head over to the node website](https://nodejs.org/en/download/) to download and install a copy.